Estuary

 Part of the Google Cloud Platform (GCP), BigQuery is Google’s entry into the enterprise Data Warehouse space.
 The program today is mostly used for complex analytical queries but has utility in helping other relational databases such as MySQL to carry heavy query loads.

 BigQuery is known for its serverless architecture, perfect for businesses that want to offload their work to the cloud with zero infrastructure management.
 For this reason, it’s a popular destination for data pipelines.
+It excels in handling large-scale data analytics, making it ideal for processing and querying massive datasets in real-time.

 Plus it can easily synchronize with other Google services like Google Drive and Spreadsheets.